vava/neko_llvm_jit/readme.markdown

 Prerequisites:

 1. gcc/g++ compiler.
-2. LLVM, 2.7.
+2. LLVM, 2.8.
-   It can be downloaded from [llvm site](http://llvm.org/) or on Debian based systems (like Ubuntu) with
+   It can be downloaded from [llvm site](http://llvm.org/) or on Debian based systems (like Ubuntu 10.10) with
    `$ sudo aptitude install llvm-dev`
    on Fedora you will have to download and build LLVM yourself as the one from repository is too old